30 Women Pioneers Who Changed the World

 Ruth Bader Ginsburg

 Sure, she was not the first female Supreme Court Justice—that would be Sandra Day O’Connor—but Ruth Bader Ginsburg was the second.
 Before taking the bench in 1993, she was a judge of the U.S. Court of Appeals for the District of Columbia Circuit.
 The Notorious RBG has been a strong liberal voice and a major advocate for gender equality and women’s rights through her work with the ACLU.
 She was a volunteer lawyer for them and launched the ACLU’s Women’s Rights Project.
 She was the first SCOTUS justice to officiate a same-sex marriage and is in the Women’s National Hall of Fame.
 Oh, and did we mention she can still plank with the best of them in her mid-80s?
 According to the biography RBG, the two-time cancer survivor works with a personal trainer and swears by a circuit training workout inspired by the Royal Canadian Air Force.
-These are 11 of our favorite quotes from female U.S. Supreme Court Justices.
+Don’t forget to read some of her most iconic—and powerful—quotes.

 Ali Stroker took the theater world—and, indeed, the very Internet—by storm when, on June 9, 2019, she became the first performer in a wheelchair to take home a Tony Award.
 After becoming the first actor in a wheelchair in Broadway history in 2015, she won the award for her powerhouse performance in the revival of Oklahoma!
 She memorably dedicated her acceptance speech to “every kid…who has a disability, a limitation, a challenge, who has been waiting to seem themselves represented in this arena.”
 These are some things women weren’t allowed to do 100 years ago.